-Jefferson School of Nursing Awarded Grant from Jonas Center for Nursing and Veterans Healthcare to Fund Doctoral Nursing Student
+Jefferson College of Nursing Awarded Grant from Jonas Center for Nursing and Veterans Healthcare to Fund Doctoral Nursing Student

-Grant is part of a national initiative to address nursing faculty shortage; Jefferson School of Nursing to fund one Jonas Scholar
+Grant is part of a national initiative to address nursing faculty shortage; Jefferson College of Nursing to fund one Jonas Scholar

-Beth Ann Swan, PhD, CRNP, FAAN, Dean, Jefferson School of Nursing, says, “I am delighted for the School to be recognized for its outstanding DNP program with this Jonas DNP Nurse Leader Scholarship Award.
-The scholarship will support one JSN DNP student who is committed to filling a role as a leader in primary care and/or as a clinical faculty.”
+Beth Ann Swan, PhD, CRNP, FAAN, Dean, Jefferson College of Nursing, says, “I am delighted for the College to be recognized for its outstanding DNP program with this Jonas DNP Nurse Leader Scholarship Award.
+The scholarship will support one JCN DNP student who is committed to filling a role as a leader in primary care and/or as a clinical faculty.”

 The Jonas Center, the leading philanthropic funder for nursing, is addressing a critical need, evidenced by troubling data from the AACN showing that 2013 saw the lowest enrollment increase in professional RN programs in the past five years.
 This is due primarily to a shortage in qualified faculty.